Stop Loss Defintion

 For example, if you have a $10,000 trading account and you are willing to risk 2% in each trade then that equates to risking in dollars, $200 per trade.

-Now, having a $200 risk doe not tell you how far away you are going to place your stop loss order on the charts.
+Now, having a $200 risk does not tell you how far away you will place your stop-loss order on the charts.

-• Now in the forex market, stop loss are calculated in Pips.
+• Now in the forex market, a stop loss is calculated in Pips.

-• You need to calculate how many pips is $200.
+• It would be best if you calculated how many pips is $200.

-• For one standard contract, $200 equates to 20 pips on EURUSD.
+• For one standard contract, $200 equates to 20 pips on the EUR/USD.

 Can You Trade Without A Stop Loss Order?